World Chess Championship 1972

+Qualification cycle

 1970 Interzonal tournament

 The Interzonal tournament was held in Palma de Mallorca, Spain, in November and December 1970.
 The top six players of the interzonal (shown in bold in the table below) qualified for the Candidates matches.
-Bobby Fischer had not qualified to play in this event, as he had not participated in the 1969 US Championship (Zonal).
-However, Pal Benko (and the reserve William Lombardy) gave up his spot, and FIDE President Max Euwe controversially allowed Fischer to participate instead.
-A compensation of USD $1,500 was paid to Benko for this to occur.
+Fischer had not qualified to play in this event, as he had not participated in the 1969 US Championship (Zonal).
+Pal Benko (and the reserve William Lombardy) gave up their spot, however, and FIDE President Max Euwe controversially allowed Fischer to participate instead.